-Either we recycle passwords on multiple accounts or we use weak passwords that are easy to remember.
+Either we recycle them on multiple sites or we use weak ones that are easy to remember.

 Hackers love either of these trends as it makes it far easier to break into an online account.
-And once they have one password, there is a good chance they can access other accounts too.
+And once they have one password, there is a good chance they can access others too.

 2. Memory lapse

-If you examine surveys of the most popular online passwords and surveys of hacked passwords that have leaked online, you will notice an alarming amount of overlap.
+If you examine surveys of the most popular online passwords and surveys of hacked ones that have leaked online, you will notice an alarming amount of overlap.

-This is because an awful lot of people are still using simple, easy-to-remember passwords like 123456, qwerty, 111111, and password.
+This is because an awful lot of people are still using simple, easy-to-remember ones like 123456, qwerty, 111111, and password.

 3. Security fatigue

-A lot of people will set off with good intentions and try to set strong passwords on their accounts.
+A lot of people will set off with good intentions and try to set a strong password on all their accounts.